ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 where it is generated at any time step to the coupler.

-In MOSART, the travel velocities of water across hillslopes, sub-network and main channel are all estimated using Manning’s equation with different levels of simplifications.
-Generally the Manning’s equation is in the form of
+In MOSART, the travel velocities of water across hillslopes, sub-network and main channel are all estimated using Manning's equation with different levels of simplifications.
+Generally the Manning's equation is in the form of

 .. math::
    :label: 14.1